Go Back

 • 2 cups granulated sugar

-• 2 large egg plus 2 egg yolks, room temperature save the whites for meringue cookies
+• 2 egg yolks, room temperature save the whites for meringue cookies

-• 2 tablespoons all purpose flour (used to toss the diced strawberries with)
+• 2 tablespoons all purpose flour (to coat the diced strawberries with)

 Lemon Curd Filling